LibertJustin/thegamercoin/README.md

 # TheGamerCoin (TGC) - README

 Welcome to **TheGamerCoin (TGC)**, the ultimate cryptocurrency for gamers!
 TGC is built for fast payments, privacy, and staking, with permissioned access to ensure a secure gaming ecosystem.
-This guide will help you create your own blockchain on a Raspberry Pi running Linux, step by step.

 - **Token Name:** TheGamerCoin (TGC)
 - **Symbol:** TGC